 Our planet faces unprecedented environmental challenges, threatening ecosystems, species, coastal communities, and all too often, human life itself.
 Heading the list of threats is climate change, with its promise of drastic environmental, economic, and cultural upheaval.
 But we also face persistent problems of air and water pollution, toxic wastes, cleaning up the Chesapeake Bay and other Great Waters, and protecting natural resources and wildlife.

 Central to the environmental health of the nation and the planet is decreasing our dependence on energy derived from burning fossil fuels.
 Our continued reliance on these sources is literally endangering the planet's ability to sustain life as we know it.
 Yet many policymakers, with the financial and rhetorical support of energy companies bent on making a profit at the cost of the planet's health, continue to resist desperately needed reforms.
 Read about CPR’s work protecting the environment in reports, testimony, op-eds and more.
-Use the search box to narrow the list.
+Use the search box at right to narrow the list.

 The long-running effort to restore the Chesapeake Bay to health has reached a critical juncture.
 The current restoration effort known as the Total Maximum Daily Load (TMDL) for the Bay established 2017 as the first of two key deadlines.
 By then, the state and federal partners were to have in place 60 percent of all projects, practices, and policies needed to reach final pollution reduction targets by 2025.